LASIK Eye Surgery cost – Your guide

-If you’ve ever considered LASIK eye surgery, the cost of the procedure is probably one of the first questions that come to mind.
+If you’ve ever considered LASIK eye surgery, the cost of the procedure is often one of the first questions that come to mind.
 Your other questions most likely include “is my script suitable for laser eye surgery?”, and “will eye surgery hurt?”

 One misconception we should address from the beginning is that LASIK is the only surgical procedure available.
 In fact, there are many refractive surgery methods.
 All with the aim of reducing your dependency on glasses and contact lenses.
 Because of the different levels of expertise and equipment involved for each technique, the costs from one method to another may vary.

 At Eye Laser Specialists we offer not only LASIK eye surgery but also

 PRK (photorefractive keratectomy),

 Your eyes may be better suited for a procedure other than LASIK, depending on your refractive error.
 This is something that we will discuss at your complimentary assessment and consultation.

 LASIK (laser in situ keratomileusis) works on the principle of reshaping the cornea, the transparent front surface of the eye, to change the direction of light as it passes through the eye.
 This redirecting of light is calculated to focus to a sharp point on the sensory retina at the back of the eye.
 Which is what your brain then perceives as clear and correct vision